 Just let the soil dry out between waterings, give it plenty of bright but indirect sunlight, and feel free to trim your plant to manage its height every once in a while.

-Described by some as “the perfect houseplant,” the peace lily also makes a great candidate for pefect office plant.
+Described by some as “the perfect houseplant,” the peace lily also makes a great candidate for perfect office plant.
 Preferring bright, indirect sunlight, peace lilies grow large and thus do well as floor plants.
 If leaves or flowers begin to droop, you’ll know it needs water or a larger pot.

 Put one in a bright reception or front room to send a welcoming message to visitors!
 Just make sure it’s not a pet-friendly office, as the peace lily is poisonous to dogs.

 Another beloved houseplant, the golden pothos (and other pothos varieties) make great low-maintenance office plants that won’t upset your allergies.
 As with many of the other foliage plants on this list, let soil dry between waterings, but watch for droopy leaves (a sign of underwatering).
-Keep them in acidic, well-draining soil, and feel free to cut overgrowth to maintain a desired shape.
+Keep them in acidic, well-draining soil, and feel free to cut overgrowth to maintain the desired shape.

 Tips for Allergy-Reducing Plant Care